john32b/winmt/readme.md

-## :wrench: Advanced / How does it do it
+## 🛠️ Advanced / How does it do it

 #### Enabling/Disabling Services